CARDIO EXERCISE FOR WEIGHT LOSS, HEALTH, AND FITNESS

 High Intensity and Low Intensity Cardio

-Cardiovascular exercises come in two styles...high intensity and low intensity.
-If you are new to exercising, and to cardio in particular, you will want to start with low intensity.
-Although the lines are blurred between the two, as what is "low" intensity to one might seem like "high" intensity to another, and one person may find another's "high intensity" too low to do them much good.
-To put it in simple terms, both low and high intensity exercises will help you to burn off body fat.
+If you are new to exercising in general, and to cardio in particular, you will almost certainly want to start with low intensity.
+The line separating the two can be a little blurry.
+After all, that which is "low" intensity to one might seem like "high" intensity to another, and one person may find another's "high intensity" too low to do them much good.
+To put it in simple terms, both low and high intensity exercises will help you to burn off body fat...but low intensity will probably require more time.

-A simple example of low versus high is walking versus running.
-The blurring between the two can be illustrated by realizing that some people are doing well to walk a few blocks and are getting exercise benefits, while others in better condition, may need to walk several miles at a very rapid pace to continue to improve their cardiovascular fitness.
-Someone trying to stay in the low intensity area, to protect arthritic joints, for example, may also choose to stay with low intensity, low impact cardio and still be able to get excellent results simply by extending the time they exercise and staying with it.
+An easy-to-understand example of low intensity cardio versus high intensity cardio is walking versus running.
+The very small, and slightly blurry region between the two can be illustrated by realizing that some people are doing pretty good if they walk a few blocks and are getting exercise benefits, while others, in better condition, may need to walk several miles at a very rapid pace to continue to improve their cardiovascular fitness.

 Let's Not Turn Up Our Noses at Low Intensity Cardio for Weight Loss, Either